CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Experiments

-\textbf{Latencies for Higher-Resolution Inference.} We further report the inference cost and performance for generating higher-resolution outputs using 8$\times$ NVIDIA H100 GPUs.
+We further report the inference cost and performance for generating higher-resolution outputs using 8$\times$ NVIDIA H100 GPUs.
 When producing a 93-frame video clip at 720P, the 720P model outperforms the 360P model in both DINOv2~\cite{oquab2023dinov2} (0.698 $\rightarrow$ 0.704) and CLIP-Aesthetic~\cite{clipaes} (5.665 $\rightarrow$ 5.887) metrics, with an observed latency of 159 seconds.